SKevo18/mh_mods/README.md

 ### Order of mods

 If you are using the `packmod` command, then order of the mod paths is important.
-If a mod is applied after another mod, it will overwrite the changes made by the previous mod.
+If a mod is applied after another mod, it will overwrite the changes made by the previous mod, *if they make the same change*.

 In other words, if we have two mods, `wait_for_me` (that makes the AI wait for the player if they are too far ahead) and `no_rubberbanding` (that makes the AI not rubberband), and we want to apply them both, doing something like: